gurkirt/road-dataset/README.md

 # Download and pre-process ROAD dataset

-Here, we release the download instructions and pre-processing instructions for ROAD dataset.
-It is released with a [paper](#) and [3D-RetinaNet](https://github.com/gurkirt/3D-ReintaNet) as baseline code.
+Here, we release the download and pre-processing instructions for ROAD dataset.
+It is released with a [paper](#) and [3D-RetinaNet](https://github.com/gurkirt/3D-ReintaNet) code as a baseline.
 Which also contains evaluation code.

 ## Main Features